Lalduhoma to be sworn in as Mizoram CM on Friday | Politics

 Zoram People's Movement (ZPM) leader Lalduhoma will be sworn in as the new chief minister of Mizoram on Friday.

-Several other ZPM leaders will also take oath as ministers on the same day, officials said.
+Several other ZPM leaders will also take oath as ministers during the day, officials said.

 Governor Hari Babu Kambhampati will administer the oath of office and secrecy to Lalduhoma and other ministers.

-The swearing-in ceremony will be held at the Raj Bhavan complex if the weather is clear in Aizawl.
+The swearing-in ceremony is scheduled to be held at the Raj Bhavan complex if the weather is clear in Aizawl.
 In case it is not so, the programme will be shifted to the annexe building of the assembly, officials said.

 ZPM media cell general secretary Eddy Zosangliana said that the Val Upa Council, an advisory body of the party, met Lalduhoma on Wednesday to decide the formation of the council of ministers.